JOHANNA VUORIO

 What do you think is the greatest invention of all time?

-Human voice – languages that give us the tools to communicate, including music.
+The human voice – and the languages that give us the tools to communicate, including music.

 What is something you can't live without?